ashp0/Drast/README.md

 - Super Simple and Easy to learn syntax ( basically the same thing as C, except optional semicolons and functions are defined differently )
+- Semi-Object Oriented, there are no classes, however, structs have initializers and functions.
+There are also no subclasses
 - More are yet to come...

 ## Example